c-yue/Machine-Learning-Excercise/README.md

 # Machine-Learning-Excercise
-coding to achieve machine learning algorithom (homework of MachineLearning by Andrew)
+coding to achieve machine learning specialization (homework of MachineLearning by Andrew)